Uvansankar2003/content-ops-starter/content/pages/index.md

     subtitle: Follow to learn and grow
     text: >
       A Cyber Security Enthusiastic learner.
 I work as a Consultant at SISA.
-I love to learn and i play CTFs
+I love to learn and i play CTFs.
+I love the Offensive Side of Cyber Security and interested in Red team.
     actions:
       - label: Get started
         altText: ''